 - (1) Pension or annuity distributions from a public (i.e., government) retirement system (e.g., federal civil service annuity, military pension, state or county retirement system), unless voluntary contributions were made by an employee under an elective right.
-For more information, see section 18-235-7-02, HAR. - (2) Distributions from a private employer pension plan received upon retirement (including early retirement and disability retirement) if the employee did not contribute to the pension plan. - (3) Distributions from a pension plan at age 70-1/2 that are made to comply with the federal mandatory payout rule do qualify as a retirement payment whether or not the employee is still working full time.
+For more information, see section 18-235-7-02, HAR. - (2) Distributions from a private employer pension plan received upon retirement (including early retirement and disability retirement) if the employee did not contribute to the pension plan. - (3) Distributions from a pension plan at age 72 (73 if you reach age 72 after December 31, 2022) that are made to comply with the federal mandatory payout rule do qualify as a retirement payment whether or not the employee is still working full time.